 In this article, we offer some suggestions about what to consider as you evaluate treatments, and relate these back to research principles you can apply at home.

 Suggestion #1: Do Your Homework

 Learn all you can about the proposed treatment from the most trusted sources possible.
 Consult with professionals, and talk to other parents.
 What claims are being made about a certain treatment or intervention, and who is making them?
-What specific symptoms is the treatment meant to target?
+What specific symptom is the treatment meant to target?
 What are its possible side-effects?
 How much time and effort does it require, and are these worth the benefit?

 Be sure to ask people how they know what they know.
 You might ask a physician or therapist, "What clinical trials or other research-based evidence support the use of this treatment?"
 You might ask a parent who is enthusiastic about a certain intervention, "What changes in your child did you observe after you started this treatment?
 How long did it take for you to notice the change?
 Were there any negatives associated with this treatment?"
 Try not to put too much stock in other parents' enthusiasm if they've only just started something new.
 It's common for people to be enthusiastic at the beginning of any treatment.
 What is more important is how they feel about it after some time has elapsed.

 As in all areas of modern life, beware of hype.
 Of course, you must pay something for most treatments, but if claims are being made by people who are trying to sell you something, take that into account.
-As a consumer, you have been constantly exposed to people who are working very hard to get you to buy everything from cars to weight loss programs.
+As a consumer, you have been constantly exposed to people who are working very hard to get you to buy everything from cars to weight-loss programs.
 Use the same instincts you have developed as a consumer in general to make judgments about autism treatments.
 Know that your desperation may be viewed by some as a business opportunity, proceed with caution, and temper hope with skepticism.